The New Museum: Back to the Future

 The New York institution’s director talks about the promise of tomorrow, getting past the ‘stupor’ of the masterpiece and rethinking the art museum

 New Humans: Memories of the Future, 2026 (installation view, New Museum, New York).
-Photo: Dario Lasagni © New Museum.
-Courtesy New Museum, New York
+Photo: Dario Lasagni. © New Museum.
+All images courtesy New Museum, New York

 Following a two-year closure to make way for an $83 million expansion, the New Museum reopened on the Bowery in Lower Manhattan in mid-March, welcoming visitors back into a building that now has double the exhibition space, thanks to its new twin extension.